Deep Networks and the Multiple Manifold Problem: Problem Formulation and Main Results

-The certificate problem is thus a linear integral equation with data that depend on the manifold $\manifold$, the data measure $\mu^\infty$, and the network width and depth.
-As the notation suggests, $\ntka$ and $\prederra$ are high-probability approximations to the NTK $\ntk$ and the initial error $\prederr$, respectively, and the role these two quantities play in the progress of gradient descent via the nominal dynamics \Cref{eq:nom_error_dynamic} suggests an intimate connection between certificates and dynamics.
-Indeed, our main result is that conditional on the existence of a certificate of suitably small norm for $\manifold$, gradient descent defined in \cref{eq:gradient_iter_finite} provably separates the two manifolds in time polynomial in the network depth.
+Our main result is that conditional on the existence of a certificate of suitably small norm for $\manifold$, gradient descent provably separates the two manifolds in time polynomial in the network depth.

 \begin{theorembody} Let $\manifold$ be a one-dimensional Riemannian manifold satisfying our regularity assumptions.
-For any $0 < \delta \leq 1/e$, choose $L$ so that
+For any $0 < \delta \leq 1/e$, choose